leroykayanda/leroykayanda/README.md

 - 👋 Hi, I’m @leroykayanda
 - 👀 I’m interested in DevOps.
-- 🌱 I’m currently learning Terraform and preparing for the OSCP exam.
+- 🌱 I’m currently learning Terraform and preparing for the ecPPtv2 security exam.
 - 📫 How to reach me - leroykayanda@gmail.com

 <!---